Azure-Samples/azure-cosmosdb-live-data-migrator/README.md

 - Add the Source and Target Cosmos DB connection details

 - Add the Cosmos DB connection details for Lease DB, which is used in the ChangeFeed process.
-Name the PK column as "id".

 - [Optional] Add the Azure Blob Connection string and Container Name to store the failed / bad records.
 The complete records would be stored in this Container and can be used for point inserts.